-- March 16, 2017: Canadian Veterinary Medical Association's Position Statement opposing declawing
+March 16, 2017: The Canadian Veterinary Medical Association opposes declawing

-- April 26, 2017: Ontario Veterinary Medical Association's Position Statement opposing declawing
+April 26, 2017: The Ontario Veterinary Medical Association opposes declawing

-- May 23, 2017: JFMS peer-reviewed research article linking declawing to chronic pain & behavioural problems
+May 23, 2017: JFMS peer-reviewed research article linking declawing to chronic pain & behavioural problems comes out

 Here is a 3 minute no-frills scientific explanation by Robin Downing DVM, MS, DAAPM, DACVSMR, CVPP, CCRP of why we do not declaw:

 In our on-going effort to end declawing in Ontario, at Park Animal Hospital we offer free nail trims to every cat - whether a patient of ours or not.
-Should you wish to do it at home, here is a narrated 5 part video series with clear, easy to understand step-by-step instructions (total running time approximately 4 minutes):
+Should you wish to do it at home, here is a narrated 5 part video series with clear, easy to understand step-by-step instructions:

 Scratching Post Tips